Loading…

 Most of the practical work here is workflow design, not software selection.
 That is the same pattern we walk teams through in AI implementation consulting in Melbourne — pick the rituals, design the prompts, train the team, then choose the tooling.

 Pick your highest-frequency admin task — status reports, meeting summaries, or the RAID log.
 Build the AI workflow for that one thing this fortnight.
-Measure how much time you actually saved and what you spent it on.
+Measure how much time you actually saved and what you spent it on, with the same rigour data analysts bring to measuring AI's impact.
 If the answer is "more stakeholder management," you are using AI right.
 If it is "more status reports," reconsider.
+And if you want help designing the workflow rather than another tool, Waymouth Tech is a Melbourne-based AI tech studio that does exactly this.

 FAQ